[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 1. Reduce delay through “combining fast and slow thinking”.

-2. Achieve increasing proficiency through “learning from experience”.
+2. Achieve proficiency through “learning from experience”.

 Learning from experience can be done in several specific ways: